audunsolemdal/dotfiles/README.md

 If you want to use the startup settings I suggest you fork this repo, make your changes, then run this command:
 `cp ./startup/boot.cmd shell:startup`

+This will make everything in the startup folder be used at startup.

 ## Todo

 - Zsh + autosuggestions in wsl